Harlinn/Harlinn.Windows/Readme/Build.md

 - **PROJ_LIB** must point to ***%HCC_HOME%**\\Share\\proj*
 - **GDAL_DATA** must point to ***%HCC_HOME%**\\Share\\gdal*
 - **OPENSSL_HOME** must point to the root of your openssl 3.x installation, which is the directory containing the bin, include and lib directories.
+- **VLC_SOURCE** must point to the directory that contains the source code for the VLC media player.

 The PATH environment variable must be updated to reference:
 - **%BOOST_ROOT%**\stage\lib